Adhava805/IOS-Portfolio-Nandhiyar22/README.md

 # IOS-Portfolio-Nandhiyar22
 Hi My name is Adhava Nandhiyar and I am a junior at Eden Prairie High School.
 I have taken classes AP Computer Science and AP Java and now IOS so I believe I have some coding experience.
 I had trouble figuring what app I wanted to make during the entirety of third term so I was mostly doing coding tutorials this term instead of an actual personal app.
-I finally figured out what I want to do so I am just making assets for it and figuring out the proper code for it.
-I am also working on a team app which I am making music for but I can help the main coders with code.
+I finally figured out what I want to do so I am just making assets for it and figuring out the proper code for it but I am also working on a team app.

 ### New to Xcode and Swift
 * Relearning how to code again for Xcode